Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/1-builtin.rst

 .. index:: Builtin

-Most of the time you'll probably need to pass information into the Function you want to add.
+The ``Predefined`` class is not used very much.
+Most of the time, you'll probably need to pass information into the function you want to add.
 For this, use the ``Builtin`` class.
 In WL these things functions and variables defined this way are tagged as a "Built-in Symbol".

 The method that you should define in the Builtin class that should get invoked needs to start off with the name ``eval``.